tantonyan/TrendingTopics/README.md

 Cassandra was chosen for it's high availability for quick writes.
 A cluster of 3 nodes manages the database.

 ### Web UI
 I used Flask to display the data.
+This runs on a separate node of type t2.micro